 Learn more about the two different streams and how to request a specific stream, visit the prospective student website.

 After the first academic term, the two groups switch places for the next three years, but they come together again to complete the last academic term of the Mechanical Engineering program, prior to graduation.
+Mechatronics Engineering students come together to complete the last two academic terms together prior to graduation.
 Upon graduation, students in both streams will have completed 8 academic terms on campus and 6 work terms in industry, and students who enter together, graduate together.

 For more information on Mechanical and Mechatronics Engineering co-op sequences and wages, please visit: